Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Princeton Review is considered by many to be one of the heavyweights in the MCAT prep course industry.
 They have been helping aspiring medical professionals get into the medical school of their choice for decades.
 Due to their depth of experience, they offer a full range of MCAT prep courses for every type of learning preference.

-The MCAT 510+ offers all the same benefits of the Ultimate course, but with the additional tailored resources of their MCAT Topic Focus program to quickly eliminate areas of weaknesses, and their 1-on-1 Expert Study Manager – comprised of a series of classes and exercises designed to identify and fix any MCAT problem areas.
-The MCAT 510+ course price typically comes in at around $3,400, but Princeton often offers discounts.
+The MCAT 513+ offers all the same benefits of the Live Online Course, but with the additional tailored resources of their MCAT Topic Focus program to quickly eliminate areas of weaknesses, and their 1-on-1 Expert Study Manager – comprised of a series of classes and exercises designed to identify and fix any MCAT problem areas.

 Course options and pricing current as of date of publication.